PennChopMicrobiomeProgram/mirix/README.md

 ![](tools/readme/weiss_vancomycin_index-1.png)<!-- -->

-For healthy children, the medain value of the index is about -0.2, whereas it is roughly -0.85 across the samples from children with sepsis.
+For healthy children, the median value of the index is about -0.2, whereas it is roughly -0.85 across the samples from children with sepsis.
 Let’s look further into how the index was calculated, and check out which bacteria were labeled as susceptible or resistant to